11. Measure performance

-You will need to consider how you’ll measure your service in more detail as you enter Alpha stage.
+In Alpha you will need to consider how you will measure your service in more detail.
 By the end of Alpha you should have:

-- explored the data that is already available for an existing service, where it is kept and how you might access and use it, and also shared your own insights
+- explored what data is already available, where it’s kept and how you might access it

-- collected baseline data for the service operation in all of its channels
+- collected baseline data for service operation in all its channels

-- started creating a performance framework outlining your objectives and what metrics your team will use to demonstrate you meet them
+- started creating a performance framework outlining your goals and what metrics your team will use to demonstrate whether you meet them.

-By the end of Beta stage you will be able to show:
+By the end of Beta you will be able to show:

-- which metrics and measurements you will use to monitor your KPIs
+- which metrics and measurements you will use to monitor your performance

 - the baseline measures and the benchmarks for success